─CURRICULUM

 Sociology Department, Stanford University, Fall l975.

-Visiting appointments at Ecole Normale Supérieure,
+Visiting appointments at

-Paris; Institut d'Histoire
+Ecole Normale Supérieure, Paris; Institut d'Histoire et Philosophie des

-et Philosophie des Sciences et des Techniques, Paris;
+Sciences et des Techniques, Paris; UCLA (twice); Stanford University;

-UCLA (twice); Stanford University; University of Arizona; University of
+University of Arizona; University of Pittsburgh (Center for Philosophy of

-Pittsburgh (Center for Philosophy of Science and Philosophy Department); C.S.U.
+Science and Philosophy Department); C.S.U.
+Long Beach.

 BOOKS: